Rural Metro: History

-Community fire protection services
+Community Fire Protection Services

 Rural Metro Fire provides fire protection services primarily under a subscription-based model to individual homeowners and commercial property owners in unincorporated areas that do not offer municipal fire protection services in various areas of the United States.
 These areas are not included within municipal fire department boundaries or paid for by property taxes.
 It is the business model that Rural Metro Fire was founded upon.
 In other areas, municipalities contract with Rural Metro Fire partners to provide fire protection, prevention and emergency medical services.
 In the event that Rural Metro Fire Department provides services to non-subscribers either in or around the communities they serve, the property owner is billed after the incident to recoup costs associated with the emergency.

-Specialty Fire Division
+Specialty Fire Protection Services

-Rural Metro also provides fire protection, safety, and security services for airports, industrial facilities, and wildland fire prevention and protection.
-The division maintains membership in the following organizations: National Fire Protection Association (NFPA), International Association of Fire Chiefs (IAFC); Aircraft Rescue and Fire Fighting Working Group (ARFF WG); American Association of Airport Executives (AAAE); AAAE-Great Lakes Chapter; Louisiana Airport Managers and Associates (LAMA), and ISNetworld.
+Rural Metro Fire also provides fire protection, safety, and rescue services for airports, industrial facilities, and wildland fire prevention and protection, operating under Rural Metro Fire Department and Capstone Fire and Safety Management.
+The specialty services maintain membership in the following organizations: National Fire Protection Association (NFPA), International Association of Fire Chiefs (IAFC); Aircraft Rescue and Fire Fighting Working Group (ARFF WG); American Association of Airport Executives (AAAE); AAAE-Great Lakes Chapter; Louisiana Airport Managers and Associates (LAMA), and ISNetworld.